fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

         tf.config.threading.set_inter_op_parallelism_threads(1)
         tf.config.threading.set_intra_op_parallelism_threads(1)

-We then define the generator and discriminator models, where we use LSTM layers as recurrent layers.
+We then define the generator and discriminator models.
+We use LSTM layers as recurrent layers, but GRU layers can also be used as an alternative.

 .. code:: python